epfl-ada/ada-2024-project-phpjj1/README.md

 - [MovieLens 32M Dataset](https://grouplens.org/datasets/movielens/#:~:text=for%20new%20research-,MovieLens%2032M,-MovieLens%2032M%20movie) (`ml-32m`)

-For each dataset, download the zip file and place it in the root level `data` directory.
-Do NOT rename the unzipped folder.
+For each dataset, download the zip file and place it in the root level `data` directory, as described above.

-Create folder `data/processed` to store the processed datasets.
-You need this or else the merging script will fail.